cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 	-u http://10.10.223.185/
 ```

-FLAG 3: What is the hidden directory on the webserver? — /retro
+FLAG 3: What is the hidden directory on the webserver? - /retro

-Browsing to this directory reveals an entire “Retro Fanatics” website.
-All posts are by “Wade”.
+Browsing to this directory reveals an entire "Retro Fanatics" website.
+All posts are by "Wade".

-FLAG 4: What username is associated with this hidden directory? — Wade
+FLAG 4: What username is associated with this hidden directory? - Wade

 Pocking around a bit more reveals a somewhat cryptic comment on a post:

 > Leaving myself a note here just in case I forget how to spell it: parzival

-Who wants to bet that this is Wade’s password?
+Who wants to bet that this is Wade's password?

-FLAG 5: What potential password is associated with this user? — parzival
+FLAG 5: What potential password is associated with this user? - parzival

-Let’s load up XFreeRDP and see if we can log in, shall we?
+Let's load up XFreeRDP and see if we can log in, shall we?

 ```bash
 xfreerdp /dynamic-resolution +clipboard /cert:ignore \